Mary Emma Griffith Marshall: Early life and education

 Mary Emma Griffith was born in Pennsburg, Pennsylvania, on August 10, 1888, to James Harry and Laura Jane (Eckel) Griffith.

 She attended Perkiomen Seminary in Pennsburg.
 In 1905, she graduated as valedictorian of her class from Washington High School in Washington, New Jersey.

 In 1910, Marshall was graduated cum laude from Syracuse University with an A.B. degree.
 During her college course, she was engaged in many activities, among them her fraternity (Alpha Chi Omega, Lambda), YWCA, and athletics.
 She was a member of the Syracuse University Alumni Association and was secretary of the Washington branch at the time of her death.

 Marshall was very active in church work.
 She taught a Sunday School class at the University Avenue Methodist Episcopal Church (Syracuse) for many years and, as an officer in the Epworth League, planned many social functions for the young people of the church and university.

 Career

 In 1913, she relocated to Washington, D.C., where, from 1913 to 1920, she was an editor and librarian in the U.S. Department of Agriculture and her husband's assistant in economic studies for a period of time.
-As national secretary of Alpha Chi Omega beginning in 1915 and as editor of The Lyre for six years, she had hundreds of intimate friends and throughout the world there are thousands who knew her.
+As national secretary of Alpha Chi Omega beginning in 1915 and as editor of The Lyre for six years, there were thousands who knew her throughout the world.

 She was very active in the American Association of University Women, a Washington, D.C.-based organization.

 She was also a member of Foundry United Methodist Church in Washington, D.C., where she taught a Sunday School class.